 A recent study found that drug-using truck drivers had a 79% higher crash risk than non-drug-using drivers.
 The study estimated that drug use by truck drivers resulted in $8.2 billion in economic losses due to property damage, injuries, and fatalities.

 Additionally, failing a drug test can result in reduced productivity, job loss, and higher insurance premiums, all of which can negatively impact the industry's operations and contribute to economic losses.
 These statistics highlight the need for urgent action to address drug use in the trucking industry and promote safety and productivity.

-As the issue of failed drug tests in the trucking industry becomes increasingly concerning, companies need reliable and efficient drug testing services to ensure safety and productivity. goMDnow is a leading provider of drug testing services that offer convenient and customizable solutions to meet the unique needs of businesses.
+As the issue of drug abuse in trucking industry becomes increasingly concerning, companies need reliable and efficient drug testing programs to ensure safety and productivity. goMDnow is a leading provider of drug and alcohol testing services that offer convenient and customizable solutions to meet the unique needs of businesses.